 What are the different PS4 models?

-When the PlayStation 4 launched in November 2013 there was only one 500GB model available, and this made it easy to step into the next generation of consoles without any fear of missing out.
+When the PlayStation 4 launched in November 2013 there was only one 500GB model available, and this made it easy to step into the next generation of consoles without fear of becoming confused.
 All PS4 purchasers were on the same playing field.
-Times have since then changed, however, and now the original PS4 can only be picked up second hand, with retailers now only stocking the new and improved PS4 Slim and PS4 Pro model.
-So that means there’s three different PS4 models now available worldwide – each with their own slight differences.
+Fast forward seven years on, however, and now the original PS4 can only be picked up in a refurbished state – retailers now only stocking the new and improved PS4 Slim and PS4 Pro model.
+All in all, that’s three different PS4 models now available worldwide, each with their own slight differences.

 Released on 10th November 2016, PS4 Pro is the newest version of the console.
 It’s a more powerful version of the original PS4, with a faster graphics processor and support for 4K and HDR TVs.
 It plays all the same games as the original PS4, with improved graphics and performance in certain games that have been specifically developed to make use of this increased functionality.